Skip to content

 );

-1. The event timestamp as string created by the Kafka producer
+1. The event timestamp is a string created by the Kafka producer

 WATERMARK statement is used to define a watermark strategy for handling event time in streaming applications.
 Watermarks are crucial for dealing with out-of-order events, allowing Flink to manage late arrivals and trigger processing based on event time rather than processing time.
 A watermark is a timestamp that indicates that no events with a timestamp earlier than the watermark will arrive.